shayakchemistry/DataSciencePrep/AlgoProject/README.md

 *Sorting of Linked List:*
 As Linked List is a linear data structure, we can apply sorting techniques on it.

+Singly Linked List is demonstrated in SingleLinkedList.cpp file.

 ##### Doubly Linked Lists

 A Doubly Linked List (DLL) contains an extra pointer, typically called previous pointer, together with next pointer and data which are there in singly linked list.
 It can be traversed in both forward and backward direction.
 The delete operation in DLL is more efficient if pointer to the node to be deleted is given.
 We can quickly insert a new node before a given node.
 In singly linked list, to delete a node, pointer to the previous node is needed.
 To get this previous node, sometimes the list is traversed.
 In DLL, we can get the previous node using previous pointer.
 It only takes extra memory for an extra pointer and all operation requires previous pointers to be maintained.
+This is demonstrated in DoublyLinkedList.cpp file.

 ##### Circular Linked List

 Circular Linked List is a variation of Linked list in which the first element points to the last element and the last element points to the first element.
 Both Singly Linked List and Doubly Linked List can be made into a circular linked list.
+This is demonstrated using Double Linked List in CircularLinkedList.cpp file.

 ### Stacks and Queues